noahzemmel/greenreceipt-demo/README.md

-# GreenReceipt 🌱
+# Vault 🔒

 A mobile app where shoppers scan QR codes at checkout to receive digital receipts.
 The app stores all receipts and shows spending stats while maintaining complete anonymity - no email or phone numbers exchanged at checkout.

 ## 🎯 Project Overview

-GreenReceipt addresses the problem of paper receipt waste while providing valuable spending insights to consumers.
+Vault addresses the problem of paper receipt waste while providing valuable spending insights to consumers.
 The key innovation is the **anonymous QR handoff** - no personal data is exchanged at checkout, matching our "no personal data barrier" approach.

 ### Key Features